 2) Time-wise adaptability

-Variable costs can vary and are dependent on time since they are directly related manufacturing of the products.
+Variable costs can vary and are dependent on time since they are directly related to the manufacturing of the products.
 Note that, if you extend your time frame, all costs including fixed costs become variable in theory.
 Why?
 Because you can find "better deals", high rent vs. low rent or high salaries vs. low salaries.

-High/Low fixed and variable costs usually have different implications
+High/low fixed and variable costs usually have different implications

 High fixed cost businesses are highly dependent on high volume sales to make profits (e.g., airline industry).
 For example, if you have an airline with high fixed costs and low consumer demand, you will likely suffer losses.
 On the other hand, low fixed costs comes with low risk of volatile consumer demand but also comes with limited growth opportunities and a risk of significant cost increases with sudden increase in demand.
 Additionally, lower fixed costs are an incentive for competitiors to enter the market more easily (low barriers to entry).
 Thus, keeping these consequences in mind is important while solving a case that involves businesses with extremely high/low fixed/variable costs.